 Vocational Nursing Schools in California

 The licensed vocational nurse (LVN) profession has become very popular in recent years, increasingly larger numbers of people nationwide deciding to pursue the LVN career either for the morally rewarding nature of the profession or for the material benefits it attracts.
-The licensed vocational nurse profession is well remunerated - the starting average annual salary in San Francisco, CA received by fresh LVN graduates ranges from $41,652 to $58,448 (Source: www.salary.com, 01/2012), while more experienced LVNs can earn substantially higher annual salaries, especially those who work in major healthcare establishments across the country.
+The median annual wage received by LVNs in California is $51,150 (Source: www.bls.gov, 11/2013).
+Actual wages will vary based on location, experience and many other factors.

 Vocational Nursing Program

 The licensed vocational nurse is an entry-level healthcare provider who is primarily responsible for delivering basic nursing care to patients in hospitals, clinics and various other medical institutions.
 Vocational nurses usually sustain their activity under the supervision of a physician or a registered nurse, but sometimes more experienced LVNs can also have several healthcare assistants under their supervision.

 The LVN profession involves a lot of interaction (with the monitored patients, co-workers, as well as persons outside the employing medical institution), a lot of teamwork and great responsibility (although most of the time LVNs perform simple, routine, tasks, under special circumstances they must manage delicate situations or promptly register and report them to more qualified healthcare providers).
 Although the LVN profession may sometimes become quite demanding, the noble valence of the work, the opportunity to work as an important part of a team, the substantial financial benefits, the multitude of existing job vacancies in the branch and the prospects of finding more appealing job positions in the medical care industry later on are notable reasons for one to decide to become a LVN.